Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Supplemental Ablation Study

 \subsection{AR Generation with Resolution of 256×256}

 In the main paper, given that the input resolution of the vision foundation model is $336\times336$, we adjust the resolution of reconstructed and generated images to $336\times336$ by default, thus avoiding changing the number of tokens for image representation.
 Following the common practices~\cite{llamagen, var}, we also train the image tokenizer and the AR generation model with the resolution of $256\times256$, respectively.
 We first initialize and train VFMTok tokenizer for 50 epochs, then integrate it with AR generative models.
 Considering computational costs, models with fewer parameters like VFMTok-B and VFMTok-L are trained for 300 epochs, while larger AR models for 50 epochs.
 This setting aligns with LlamaGen~\cite{llamagen} for $256\times256$ image generation.
-As shown in \cref{tbl:low_resolution}, \ours not only achieves a decent reconstruction performance but also improves the generation quality compared to its counterparts~\cite{llamagen} by a large margin.
+Furthermore, to ensure a fair comparison with the advanced autoregressive generation framework, RAR~\cite{rar}, we also incorporated VFMTok into RAR~\cite{rar}, maintaining the same setup during the training phase.
+As shown in \cref{tbl:low_resolution}, \ours not only achieves a decent reconstruction performance but also improves the generation quality compared to its counterparts~\cite{llamagen, rar} by a large margin.
 It is worth noting that \ours also accelerates the convergence speed during AR model training and significantly improves synthesis quality.